 4. Romania is a dirty and poor country

-Another often-met stereotype about Romanians is that they are poor people, with a poor country.
+Another often-met stereotype about Romanians is that they are poor people, living in a poor country.

-And while I can’t argue that Romania is not amongst the top richest or most developed European countries, I also cannot agree to the fact that Romanians are poor.
+And while I can’t argue that Romania is not amongst the richest or most developed European countries, I also cannot agree to the fact that it is a poor country, judging at a global level.

-In fact, Romania’s GDP is situated within the top 50 countries in the world, and it has the 14th position amongst the 27 European Union Countries. (source here)
+In fact, Romania’s GDP is situated in the top 50 countries in the world, and it has the 14th position amongst the 27 European Union Countries, above countries like Portugal or Czechia (source here).

 So Romania is actually a constantly developing country, with a growing economy and continuously improving life standards.